plone/training/mastering-plone/events.rst

   This chapter is about the React frontend Volto.

-  Solve the same tasks in classic frontend in chapter :doc:`events_classic`
+  Solve the same tasks in Plone Classic in chapter :doc:`events_classic`

 .. sidebar:: Get the code! (:doc:`More info <code>`)